Sajedehra/Large_team_openalex_coordination/notes.md

 Nov 27:

 Since yesterday, I itterated over the codes and decided on some arbitury criteria:
-- studies with above 1000 participants are big data collection.
+- studies with above 1000 participants are big data collection (for quantitative studies).
+For qualitative studies, I set the threashhold at 100 interviewees.
 - if a study worked on some mental disorders and had added an aditional criteria (e.g., both diagnosed dipression and having suicide background) were coded as specific population.